DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 [Traces][31] collected through the Trace Agent enable comprehensive Application Performance Monitoring (APM), helping you understand end-to-end service performance.

-For a full list of benefits with installing the Agent on your cloud instances, see [Why should I install the Datadog Agent on my cloud instances?][27]
+For the full list of benefits of installing the Agent on your cloud instances, see [Why should I install the Datadog Agent on my cloud instances?][27]